silklabs/silk/README.md

 `silk init <program_name>`<br>
 It will create a new node package you can start hacking on immediately.
 Here's the full list of Silk commands that you can use with the CLI: [Silk Command Line Interface Reference](docs/tutorial/cli-reference.md).

-We offer a robuse set of API you can use in your Silk program.
+We offer a robust set of API you can use in your Silk program.
 Check them all out: [Silk API reference](http://silklabs.github.io/silk/master/api/device/index.html).

 Also don't forget to check out the links in the `Resources` of this page for all the code examples you can try right away.